- Instructions for Form 5713 - Introductory Material

 The foreign corporation can, however, waive the requirements to report information about its U.S. branch if it does not claim or forfeits the benefits of the foreign tax credit, deferral of taxation of earnings of a CFC, IC-DISC benefits, and FSC benefits.
 This waiver does not relieve the foreign corporation of reporting boycott activities of all U.S. corporations that are members of the same controlled group of which the foreign corporation is a member.

 Form 5713 is due when your income tax return is due, including extensions.
 Attach the original copy of the Form 5713 (and Schedules A, B, and C, if applicable) to your income tax return.
 Do not sign the copy that is attached to your income tax return.
-Paper filers must file a duplicate copy of the form and required schedules with the Internal Revenue Service Center, P. O. Box 409101, Ogden, UT 84409.
-However, see Electronic Filing of Form 5713 next.
+For electronic filing, see Electronic filing of Form 5713 next.

-If you file your original Form 5713 electronically (as an attachment to your electronically filed income tax return), you are not required to file a duplicate Form 5713.
+If you file your original Form 5713 electronically (as an attachment to your e-filed income tax return), you are not required to file a duplicate Form 5713.
 See the instructions for your income tax return for general information about electronic filing.

 Willful failure to file Form 5713 may result in:

 Imprisonment for no more than 1 year, or